 Can I check whether I should be taking supplements?

-The private medical sector, including ROC Private Clinic, is now able to offer a simple blood test that measures your Omega 3/Omega 6 ratio from red cells which allows us to recommend accurate supplementation.
+The private medical sector, including ROC Clinic, is now able to offer a simple blood test that measures your Omega 3/Omega 6 ratio from red cells which allows us to recommend accurate supplementation.

 Current guidance on fish oil intake